OUR TEAM

 Donna is a Portland native and started her career in her hometown as an electrical apprentice with the IBEW Local Union 48 in 1978.
 As a journeyman, she “journeyed” and traveled from Oregon to South Carolina to New York and worked and honed her skills.

 During her 20 year career with the City of Portland as a maintenance electrician, foreman, and electrical planner, she was granted two sabbaticals for project management: one with the Columbia Pacific Building Trades and then another with Oregon Tradeswomen.
 Donna has served on many community and civic boards and is a recent graduate of the University of Michigan, National Training Institute - Electrical Training Alliance.
-Donna has now gone full circle and is currently a Business Representative with IBEW Local Union 48, where her journey started.
+Donna has now gone full circle and after serving as a Business Representative with IBEW Local Union 48, where her journey started she's now the Interim Executive Director at Oregon Tradeswomen, a non-profit that she cofounded.
 She loves working in the electrical trades and working for the union!
 Donna currently resides in Vancouver, Washington, and is the proud mother of Yusuf Word and his wife, Danielle Sims.

 Trytten Essing